knative/serving/docs/spec/normative_examples.md

 ```

 Even when ready, the new revision does not automatically start serving
-production traffic, as the route was pinned to revision `def`.
-It will, however,
+production traffic, as the route is still directing all traffic to revision
-be optionally accessible under the name `latest.my-service...` for initial
+`def`.
+It will, however, be optionally accessible under the name
-manual testing.
+`latest.my-service...` for initial validation.

 The user can then begin the rollout of revision ghi: